 Silicon Valley Clean Energy is a community-owned electricity provider for the majority of Silicon Valley communities, including Campbell, Cupertino, Gilroy, Los Altos, Los Altos Hills, Los Gatos, Milpitas , Monte Sereno, Morgan Hill, Mountain View, Saratoga, Sunnyvale and unincorporated Santa Clara County.
 We provide residential and commercial electricity customers with clean, carbon free electricity options at competitive prices, from sources like solar, wind and hydropower.
 We source the electricity, and PG&E delivers it over existing utility lines, and continues to do maintenance, billing and customer service.
 This type of model is known as Community Choice Aggregation (CCA) or Community Choice Energy (CCE).

 Silicon Valley Clean Energy sources renewable and carbon-free electricity at competitive rates, and PG&E delivers it through its existing utility lines.
-PG&E continues to do billing, maintains power lines and handles new service requests and emergencies.
+PG&E continues to do billing, maintain the power lines and handle new service requests and emergencies.

 Silicon Valley Clean Energy offers service in a majority of Silicon Valley communities, including Campbell, Cupertino, Gilroy, Los Altos, Los Altos Hills, Los Gatos, Milpitas, Monte Sereno, Morgan Hill, Mountain View, Saratoga, Sunnyvale and unincorporated County of Santa Clara.
 Anyone that lives or owns a business in these communities may participate in Silicon Valley Clean Energy.

 No. Customers can only participate when their home or business address is located within a community being served by Silicon Valley Clean Energy.